SoluMind/SoluMind/README.md

 <h2 align="center">Hey there!
 I'm Solomon.</h2>

 <p>
-I’m a Front-End Developer with hands-on experience in <strong >HTML, CSS, JavaScript, PHP, and WordPress</strong>.
+I’m a Front-End Developer with hands-on experience in <strong >HTML, CSS, JavaScript, SASS PHP, MYSQL, WordPress</strong>.
 I focus on building responsive, accessible, and user-friendly websites.
 I’m currently working with React and expanding into component-based architecture and API integration.
 I’m passionate about clean code, good design, and continuous learning.
 Outside of coding, I enjoy exploring UI trends and building personal projects to sharpen my skills.
 </p>